 This rules-based approach had at least two major flaws.
 First, it was very difficult to configure because every organization's needs were different.
 For instance, while "viagra" may have been an indication of spam in many cases, if you were setting up SpamAssassin for the Pfizer corporation (which manufactures the drug) then "viagra" may actually have been an indication of non-spamminess.

-Second, the bad guys had access to the same standard rule sets as the good guys.
+Second, the bad people had access to the same standard rule sets as the good people.
 That meant it was easy for them to craft messages that could bypass the filters.
-Remember spam messages that spelled "viagra" like "v1@6r@"?
+Remember spam messages that spelled "viagra" like "[email protected]@"?
 It turns out that there are 1,300,925,111,156,286,160,896 different ways you can spell the word "viagra".
 Since the rules based approach to SpamAssassin was brittle, it was easy for attackers to get around the rules.

 In 2002, before he started Y Combinator, Paul Graham wrote an influential essay called "A Plan for Spam."
 The essay suggested that the rules-based approach for email filtering was headed down the wrong path.
 Instead, Paul argued anti-spam systems should be based on heuristics.
 Specifically, he outlined a Bayesian statistics-based approach where spam filters could be self-learning based on a statistical calculation of "normal" adjusted for an individual user's feedback marking messages as "spam" and "not spam."

 In 2003, after an overwhelming response to his essay, Paul organized the first MIT Anti-Spam Conference.
 From that conference, many of the companies that would go on to largely solve the email spam problem (at least from the perspective of end users) would emerge.
 Paul turned out to be right and whatever email program you're using today it is almost guaranteed that a heuristic engine is making the decision on what ends up in your spam folder.